 Glaze Fire Your Pottery

 Stack your glazed pieces in the kiln after they are completely dry (usually just a few hours).
-Stack carefully; give pots a quarter inch clearance space on all sides and at the top.
+Always stack carefully, giving the pots 1/4 inch of clearance space on all sides and at the top.

-Allow the kiln to cool down at its own pace until is is below 200°F. At that point, the kiln can be opened and your new, finished pottery can begin to be unloaded.
+Allow the kiln to cool down at its own pace until it is below 200 F. At that point, the kiln can be opened, and your new, finished pottery can be unloaded.